dorkodu/sage/sage.md

     > #### Note
     >
-    > This document does not focus on and dictate any certain rules about the client.
-However, we have built a web client with JavaScript, for our own needs.
+    > This document does NOT focus on and specify any certain rules about the client.
+However, we are creating a web client with JavaScript, for our own needs.
 And it can be considered as a *“reference”* for the community.

 # <a name="conclusion">7</a> Conclusion

-In this paper, we present Sage, which is in simple terms, a new way of data exchange and API design.
+In this paper, we present Sage, which is a new way of data exchange and API design.
 We first give an overview, then introduce principles, concepts behind Sage; after that we dive deeply into its components.
 We believe that Sage can perform well in terms of both developer experience and performance under heavy production-load because of its simplicity, lightness and flexibility.

 # <a name="references">8</a> References

 - **[Sage](https://libre.dorkodu.com/sage)**

     Sage’s website on Dorkodu Libre.
-There you can find more resources about Sage, and also the latest working draft of this paper.
+There you can find more resources for learning and using Sage, and also the latest working draft of this paper.

 - **[Dorkodu](https://dorkodu.com)**